davidbmar/eventbridge-orchestrator/README.md

 ### **Q: How do I replay old events?**

 * EventBridge can archive and replay events.
 You can also reprocess from logs or dead-letter queues.

+### **Q: How do I integrate my existing services?**

+1. Use the IAM roles created by step-020 for EventBridge permissions
+2. Reference the schemas in `/schemas/` for event structure
+3. See integration examples in the audio upload system repository